 2. Rectangular—as the name implies, this is a non-tapered design, which is less efficient at heating, but also less restrictive while sleeping.
-Warm weather car campers often opt for a rectangular shaped sleeping bag due to the freedom of movement they provide.
-If comfort, not warmth, is your main priority, consider this style of bag.
+Warm weather car campers often opt for rectangular-shaped sleeping bags due to the freedom of movement they provide.
+If comfort, not warmth-to-weight efficiency, is your main priority, consider this style of bag.

 Sleeping Bag Fit

-Our sleeping bags fit is carefully crafted to fit the needs of your adventure.
-For our Fast & Light customers, the fit is tapered to maximize thermal efficiency and minimize pack size.
-Our ultralight fit is even further tapered for those counting every single ounce.
-For more comfort-minded backpackers, our Trek & Travel sleeping bags use our onsite cold chamber to provide the perfect balance of roominess and thermal efficiency, allowing the most comfortable nights under those backcountry stars.
+Our sleeping bags’ fits are carefully crafted to fit the needs of your adventure.
+Most of our Fast & Light bags fall under Performance Fit.
+This fit is tapered to maximize thermal efficiency and minimize pack size, while still providing some girth for comfort.
+It’s backcountry balance!
+Our Ultralight Fit is even further tapered and cuts down on internal space for those counting every single ounce.
+For more comfort-minded backpackers we offer W.A.R.M.
+Fit.
+This fit is what you’ll find in our Trek & Travel line of sleeping bags.
+We dove into our cold chamber to create the a balance of roominess and thermal efficiency.
+While slightly heavier and bulkier than Performance Fit, more internal space means you can sleep in whatever position you want.
+Welcome to your most comfortable nights under the backcountry stars yet.

-We also realize that some campers are uncomfortable when a bag feels too tight, so to combat this feeling, we’ve added girth to our mummy bags between the hips and shoulders, giving sleepers the freedom to move and wear a jacket in extra cold conditions.
+We also realize that some campers are uncomfortable when a bag feels too tight, so to combat this feeling, we’ve added girth to our mummy bags between the hips and shoulders where most manufacturers don’t.
+This gives sleepers the freedom to move and wear a jacket in extra cold conditions.
 The bottom line, however, is that room is a personal preference, but the right balance will increase your bag’s performance.